djoudi/YiiLinkable/README.md

 # Linkable
-A simple extension for Yii allowing easy and consistent access to model URLs.
+A simple behavior for Yii allowing easy and consistent access to model URLs.
 When you attach Linkable to your models, it's easy to write reusable code that can generate valid URLs and links for those models without having to know which controller action to link to and which anchor text to use.
 When linkable is